Particle Board vs. Plywood: What is the Difference?

 The big difference is that the longer fibers produce a much stronger product without the voids common to particle board furniture and boards.

-furniture manufacturers who want a higher quality product with more strength than particle board versus plywood often choose MDF.
-The consistency of the product makes it extremely easy to mill with any power tool, and the surface is resistant to tear-out, unlike particle board vs. plywood. nails hold screws, and screws hold better in MDF than in particle board vs. plywood or OSB.
+Furniture manufacturers who want a higher quality product with more strength than particle board versus plywood often choose MDF.
+The consistency of the product makes it extremely easy to mill with any power tool, and the surface is resistant to tear-out, unlike particle board vs. plywood.
+Nails hold screws, and screws hold better in MDF than in particle board vs. plywood or OSB.

 particle board, sheets, wooden, pallets